bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecardline.md

 # Pay and Bill - PlacementRateCardLine

-Represents each individual rate on a Placement.
+Represents an individual line item within a PlacementRateCard that provides granular details on specific rates, such as adjustments or effective dates.

 For more information see [how rate card calculations work](https://bullhorn.github.io/Rate-Card-Entities-and-Calculations/)

 <table>